hack4impact-calpoly/casa-track/README.md

 A model is the single, definitive source of information about your data.
 It contains the essential fields and behaviors of the data you’re storing.
 Generally, each model maps to a single database table.

 ### Views (views.py) https://docs.djangoproject.com/en/2.1/topics/http/views/
-a Python function that takes a Web request and returns a Web response.
-This response can be the HTML contents of a Web page, or a redirect, or a 404 error, or an XML document, or an image . . . or anything, really.
+Views are Python functions that takes a Web request, along with any additional data, and returns a Web response.
+The returned web response can be created using logic passed into the function and can be the HTML contents of a page, a redirect, an error, or really anything.
+By convention, each URL has its own View function, mapped in by urls.py.

 ### Url Mapping (urls.py) https://www.tutorialspoint.com/django/django_url_mapping.htm
 When a user makes a request for a page on your web app, Django controller takes over to look for the corresponding view via the url.py file, and then return the HTML response or a 404 not found error, if not found.
 In url.py, the most important thing is the "urlpatterns" tuple.
 It’s where you define the mapping between URLs and views.